imjoy-team/ImJoy/docs/development.md

 They in the `iframe` mode, and it will show up as a window.
 The `<window>` and `<style>` blocks (see below) can be used to define the actual content of the window.

-Different from other plugins which will be loaded and initialized when ImJoy is started, a `window` plugin will not be loaded until the actual plugin is created with `api.createWindow` or clicked on by a user in the menu.
+Different from other plugins which will be loaded and initialised when ImJoy is started, a `window` plugin will not be loaded until the actual plugin is created with `api.createWindow` or clicked on by a user in the menu.
 During execution of `api.createWindow`, `setup` and `run` will be called for the first time, and return with an window api object (contains all the api functions of the window, including `setup`, `run` and other functions if defined).
 You can then use the window api object to access all the functions, for example, update the content of the window by `win_obj.run({'data': ... })`.

 ### Native Python
 Used to run Python code.
 This requires that the **Python Plugin Engine** is installed and started before using the plugin.
 See the **Developing Python Plugins** for more details.

-Similary to Web Worker plugins, Native Python plugins do not have access to the html dom, but you can use `ImJoy API` to interact with the graphical interface of ImJoy or other plugin which can trigger changes on the user interface.
+Similarly to Web Worker plugins, Native Python plugins do not have access to the html dom, but you can use `ImJoy API` to interact with the graphical interface of ImJoy or other plugin which can trigger changes on the user interface.

 ### Web Python